z3bg/iris/README.md

 [ArangoDB](https://www.arangodb.org/) graph database?
 Could enable on-demand trust path finding and eliminate the need for caching them.

 Use [GPGME](http://www.gnupg.org/related_software/gpgme) to integrate with PGP web of trust?
 Could provide a nice entry point into the Identifi WoT for many people.

-Serialize in BSON to improve efficiency and enable embedded binary (images etc)?
-It's also a canonical format unlike JSON by default.